aandaalaravind/Retail-Sales-Performance-Analysis/README.md

 ## ▶️ How to Use
 1. Clone or download the repository
 2. Open `Retail_Sales Project.xlsx` to review the dataset
-3. Open `Sales Dashboard.pbix` in Power BI Desktop
+3. Open `Retail_Sales Dashboard.pbix` in Power BI Desktop
 4. Use slicers to explore insights interactively